Keynote Video Production That Converts

 The sales-enablement layer

 Your sales team needs proof and authority.
 Clips of the founder articulating the vision, explaining the product philosophy, or answering the objection everyone raises become drop-in assets for deals.
-A rep sending a prospect a 90-second clip of the CEO explaining exactly the thing the prospect is worried about closes a gap no deck can.
+A rep sending a prospect a 90-second clip of the CEO addressing exactly the thing the prospect is worried about closes a gap no deck can.

 The PR and earned-media layer